 And here the pattern continues.
 After a series of three effective starts, Kennil Gomez dropped the ball.
 He allowed five runs on five hits and three walks across just two and two-thirds on the mound.
 While Craig Bennigson was effective in long relief, Nick Schnaitmann would give up the long running Modesto lead in the seventh.
 Geoff Parker threw the final innings cleanly, and he would get his fifth win of the season, his first decision at the A+ level.

 Rafael Ortega led the Nuts with three hits, all singles, and he would score all three times.
-Cristhian Adames and Joey Wong each had multi-hit games, while Delta Cleary Jr. and Helder Velazquez had big late game hits that helped Modesto come back to win.knocked in four runs on two hits, including a triple.
+Kyle Parker knocked in four runs on two hits, including a triple.
+Cristhian Adames and Joey Wong each had multi-hit games, while Delta Cleary Jr. and Helder Velazquez had big late game hits that helped Modesto come back to win.

 Tyler Gagnon, who has been mostly pitching in relief after an injury-plagued first half of the year, was given the start today.
 Though he lasted only two and two-thirds innings and didn't strike out a batter, he allowed just one run on one hit.
 On the more ugly side, he walked three.
 Kenneth Roberts allowed one more run in the following two and a third, but generally looked sharp, as did Nelson Gonzalez, who threw three clean innings late in the game.
 Jefri Hernandez would nearly blow the game at the end, allowing three runs in his inning, but the final out was recorded with Asheville still on top, awarding Gonzalez his eighth win on the year.